FENECON Home 10 assembly and operating instructions

 trafolos |

-also in mains parallel operation
+*also in parallel mains operation

 3.3.
-Technical data - FENECON Home 10 - EMS-Box
+Technical data — FENECON Home 10-EMS box

-Naming | Value/Size |
+Naming | Value/dimension |

 ---|---|

-Operating voltage DC |
+DC operating voltage |

-117.6 V - 500 V |
+117.6 V to 500 V |

 Max.
 Current (battery) |